digital-asset/daml/docs/source/deploy/ledger-topologies.rst

 Trust can be distributed by introducing multiple organizations, i.e., multiple trust domains into the system.
 In these situations, the system typically consists of two types of nodes:

-1. Writer nodes, which replicate the physical shared ledger and can extend it with new commits.
+1. **Writer nodes**, which replicate the physical shared ledger and can extend it with new commits.
    Writer nodes are thus also referred to as **committer nodes**.

 .. _participant-node-def: